vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Regular eCommerce payments

 Payment amounts must be in NOK, be non-zero _and_ larger than 1 NOK (1 NOK = 100 øre).

+Amounts are specified in minor units.
+For Norwegian kroner (NOK) that means 1 kr = 100 øre.
+Example: 499 kr = 49900 øre.

 When you initiate a payment it will only be _reserved_ until you capture it.
 Vipps supports both _reserve capture_ and _direct capture_ payment flows.